-Our firm has also provided other services to the Fund in relation to supervisor reporting in line with our obligations under Section 198 and 199 of the Financial Markets Conduct Act 2013.
-Subject to certain restrictions, partners and employees of our firm may also deal with the Fund on normal terms within the ordinary course of trading activities of the business of the Fund.
-These matters have not impaired our independence as auditor of the Fund.
-The firm has no other relationship with, or interest in, the Fund.
+Subject to certain restrictions, employees of our firm may invest in the Fund on normal commercial terms.
+This has not impaired our independence as auditor of the Fund.
+We have no other relationships with, or interests in, the Fund.

 Key audit matters